|

 oils and wall paper are found at the store of C. H. Edwards.

-Although comparatively a new man in business, he has developed a
+Although comparatively a new man in business, he has

 trade that is second to none in his line.
-This of itself speaks
+This of itself

 volumes for his industry and perseverance.
-Commencing business
+Commencing

 with a very limited capital, he now carries a complete stock in his own